ignitedcms/ignitedcms/README.md

 ## Installation
 First install a fresh copy of Laravel 10, make sure you have a PHP version of 8.1 or above and you are using MySQL.
+(We strongly advise to ONLY use this with a fresh install!)

 You can install Laravel via composer: